 We’ll gather over a potluck dinner, sip wines from our host Urbano Cellars and have some pointed conversations over the issues we want Slow Food East Bay address, the events we want to plan and the organizations we want to partner with.

-This is your chance to help the chapter be more vocal, more active and… Continue reading
+This is your chance to help the chapter be more vocal, more active and more effective in the food community of the East Bay – so whether you’re a… Continue reading

 Well Slow Food East Bay has missed you!
 The past year has been a quiet one for us due to many changes in the leadership committee.
 For various reasons, work and family obligations have had to take precedence over this, our favorite side pursuit and our deepest passion.

 But how can we look the other way when there’s a burgeoning urban ag movement and the renewed fight for GMO labeling, not to mention the upcoming tomato season?
-How can we not step up and champion small producers and the amazing community food justice organizations in our region… Continue reading
+How can we not step up and champion small producers and the amazing community food justice organizations in… Continue reading